box/boxcli/examples/Integration Mappings/README.md

 When the script run is completed, you will see the following output or a similar one.

-When creating a mapping on a new channel, you must input a box folder id, slack channel id and slack org id.
+When creating a mapping on a new channel, you must input a Box folder id, Slack channel id and Slack org id.
+You may use a Slack workspace ID in lieu of the org id.
+In that case, you would replace the csv column header `SlackOrgId` with `SlackWorkspaceId`.

 ```
 Starting Process